- Frequently Asked Questions >

 What tools are available for monitoring MongoDB?¶

-The MongoDB Management Service and Ops Manager, an on-premise solution available in MongoDB Enterprise Advanced include monitoring functionality, which collects data from running MongoDB deployments and provides visualization and alerts based on that data.
+The MongoDB Cloud Manager and Ops Manager, an on-premise solution available in MongoDB Enterprise Advanced include monitoring functionality, which collects data from running MongoDB deployments and provides visualization and alerts based on that data.

 A full list of third-party tools is available as part of the Monitoring for MongoDB documentation.

 Always configure systems to have swap space.
 Without swap, your system may not be reliant in some situations with extreme memory constraints, memory leaks, or multiple programs using the same memory.
 Think of the swap space as something like a steam release valve that allows the system to release extra pressure without affecting the overall functioning of the system.

 Nevertheless, systems running MongoDB do not need swap for routine operation.
 Database files are memory-mapped and should constitute most of your MongoDB memory use.
 Therefore, it is unlikely that mongod will ever use any swap space in normal operation.
 The operating system will release memory from the memory mapped files without needing swap and MongoDB can write data to the data files without needing the swap system.